devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet XXX: Favorite Event in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-Now Let's take a look at the most interesting part of an implementation of the BLoC patter, the BLoC class itself.
+Now the arguably most interesting part of an implementation of the BLoC patter, the BLoC class itself.
 We extend the BLoC class provided by the Flutter BLoC package.
 It takes in the type of the _events_ that will be sent to the BLoC and the type of the _State_ that should be emitted by the BLoC `Bloc<Event, State>`:

 ```dart
 ///The FavoriteBLoC is Responsible for Keeping track of the